oneilstokeseqrm/graphrag-toolkit-1.0/docs/multi-tenancy.md

 ### Implementation details

 Multi-tenancy works by using tenant-specific node labels for nodes in the graph, and tenant-specific indexes in the vector store.
 For example, chunk nodes in a graph belonging to tenant 'user123' will be labelled `__Chunk__user123__`, while the chunk vector index will be named `chunk_user123`.

+Not every graph and vector store necessarily supports multi-tenancy.
+Neptune Analytics, when used as a vector store, for example, does not currently support multi-tenancy.